jcreaner92/DatabricksAutomation/README.md

 <br>
 There are many ways that a User may create Databricks Jobs, Notebooks, Clusters, Secret Scopes etc. <br>
 <br>
-For example, they may interact with the Databricks API/CLI from: <br>
+For example, they may interact with the Databricks API/CLI by using: <br>
 <br>
-1. Their local VS Code <br>
+1. VS Code on their local machine, <br>
-2. Within Databricks UI; or <br>
+2. the Databricks GUI online; or <br>
-3. A Yaml Pipeline deployment on a DevOps Agent (Github Actions/Azure DevOps etc.) <br>
+3. a YAML Pipeline deployment on a DevOps Agent (e.g. Github Actions or Azure DevOps etc). <br>
 <br>

-The programmatic way for which options 1 & 2 allow us to interact with the Databricks API is akin to "Continuous **Development**", as opposed to "Continuous **Deployment**".
-The former is strong on flexibility, however, it is somewhat weak on governance and reproducibility. <br>
+The programmatic way in which the first teo scenarios allow us to interact with the Databricks API is akin to "Continuous **Development**", as opposed to "Continuous **Deployment**".
+The former is strong on flexibility, however, it is somewhat weak on governance, accountability and reproducibility. <br>

-In a nutshell, Continuous **Development** is a partly manual process where developers can deploy any changes to customers by simply clicking a button, while continuous **Deployment** emphasizes automating the entire process.
+In a nutshell, Continuous **Development** _is a partly manual process where developers can deploy any changes to customers by simply clicking a button, while continuous **Deployment** emphasizes automating the entire process_.

 </details>